-“Hard” simply means that the water contains more minerals than ordinary water, particularly calcium and magnesium.
+Hard water is water that contains more minerals than ordinary water, particularly calcium and magnesium.

 Negative effects of hard water:

-- Reduced life span of Air conditioning units
+- Reduced life span of solar heating systems and air conditioning units

-- Reduced life span of all domestic appliances like kettles, coffee makers, irons, etc.
+- Reduced life span of all domestic appliances like kettles, irons etc.

 What is a Water Softener?